shsanantonio/calculator/README.md

 # Calculator
-A calculator is a device that performs arithmetic operations on numbers.
-This calculator can do addition, subtraction, multiplication, and division, including decimals and sign operations.
-User can also clear everything and go back to the first state it was in when the page loaded.

-# HTML, CSS and Javascript
+## A basic calculator that can do addition, subtraction, multiplication and division mathematical calculations, with signed and decimal numbers as input.